Nuclear Suppliers Group: Pakistan

 Pakistan applied for participation on 19 May 2016.
 Pakistan has stressed the need for NSG to adopt a non-discriminatory criteria-based approach for NSG membership of the countries, which have never been party to the nuclear Non-Proliferation Treaty (NPT).

-Pakistan is supported by Turkey and China.
+Pakistan's membership has reportedly been supported by Turkey and China.
 Pakistan has launched a major lobbying campaign to get additional support on its NSG membership.
 The US has not publicly opposed Pakistan, the US State Department's Spokesperson Mark Toner commented in May 2016: “They have made public their interest, and certainly any country can submit its application for membership.
 And we’ll consider [it] based on a consensus decision.”
 Subsequently, NSG initiated discussions on the ‘Technical, Legal, and Political aspects of participation of non-NPT states in the NSG’ in the Seoul Plenary in June 2017.
-China has also tied Indian bid to Pakistani bid, blocking the former's entry repeatedly based on the argument that If India can be let in without signing NPT, then Pakistan should be granted membership as well.
+China has also tied the Indian bid to Pakistan's bid, blocking the former's entry on the basis that If India can be admitted without signing the NPT, then the same process should allow Pakistan entry.

 In 2004, the illicit procurement network run by Pakistani scientist AQ Khan, who led Pakistan's uranium enrichment program, was exposed.
 This network trafficked in nuclear and dual-use goods and supported nuclear weapons programs in Iran, Libya and North Korea as well as Pakistan itself, and included individuals and entities from over 30 countries.
 In 2004, Pakistan also promulgated an Export Control Act on Goods, Technologies, Materials and Equipment related to Nuclear and Biological Weapons and their Delivery Systems and published Export Control Lists in 2005, which have been frequently updated.
 The United States on 26 March 2018 sanctioned seven Pakistani firms for nuclear proliferation, potentially hurting its ambitions of NSG membership.

+As Arms Control Today reported in 2024 (see above), a number of "significant supplier states" of the NSG also do not support Pakistan's entry and the group "feels no pressure" from China to "force the pace of decision-making".
+In the case of Pakistan, the country lacks a track record of involvement in comparable export control regimes, and the topic of Pakistan's continued nuclear trade with Chinese suppliers remains a significant issue.